Darren Stark: Casting

-Actor Scott Major originated the role when the character appeared in a recurring capacity for three months in 1993.
+Scott Major, who would later appear in the serial as Lucas Fitzgerald, originated the role of Darren when the character appeared in a recurring capacity for three months in 1993.
 Producers decided to reintroduce the character in 1996.
 Thousands of actors auditioned for the role, including 19 year old Todd MacDonald.
 MacDonald's audition and the subsequent recalls were held in Sydney.
 He was then flown to Melbourne, where the actors were "whittled" down to five, before MacDonald was told he won the part.
-MacDonald was "thrilled" about being cast.
-He later admitted that he was worried about being typecast in a soap opera, so he only signed up for one year, but he later agreed to do a further six months.
-He felt the show gave him "valuable experience in front of the camera".
+He then had to choose between Neighbours and the lead role in a touring production of Romeo and Juliet, which he had also successfully auditioned for.
+He choose Neighbours and said he was "thrilled" about being cast.
+He was contracted until May 1997, and admitted that he was worried about being typecast in a soap opera, so he only signed up for one year, but he later agreed to do a further six months.
+He commented "Then we'll renegotiate the contract.
+I guess they'll work out whether Darren goes back to jail or stays."